Is it safe for my child to have x-rays?

 Radiation can also be used to effectively treat certain conditions.
 However, there is a small risk involved.
 Everyone is exposed to small amounts of background radiation daily.
 Beyond that, radiation exposure can occur in different ways.

-Some imaging exams use radiation
+Some imaging exams use radiation; others do not

 What are the effects of radiation?

 Large doses of radiation from some procedures may cause temporary skin burns.
 However, a greater concern is that radiation may cause cancer.
 There is no conclusive evidence that small amounts of radiation cause cancer, but large population studies have shown a slight increase in cancer from large amounts of radiation.